 Will this strategy include more childcare centres?

 A key component of this expansion is the development of a new childcare centre at The Avenue, Parkville.
 Significantly, The Avenue is located in a low-rise development zone with new builds unable to exceed four storey high.
 The Avenue will be a new build, providing opportunities for parents and staff to provide input into the design and vision for the centre.
 It will also provide an easy drop-off and pick-up option for parents, convenient location close to the Parkville campus and close proximity to significant Melbourne parklands in Royal Park and Princes Park.
+The option to extend the existing facility at the Early Learning Centre (ELC) at Abbotsford is also being considered as well as a standalone facility on the adjacent ‘Lourdes’ site and a combined centre across the existing ELC and Lourdes site.

 Where can I find out more information?
 Project information and regular updates can be found on this webpage or you can email the team at firstname.lastname@example.org